Skip to content

 /etc/csf/csf.conf

-Once you have the setting changed in your CSF config, give CSF a restart:
+Once you change the settings mentioned in this section, give CSF a restart:

 sudo csf -ra